 At the end of the day, if your business partner isn’t someone you fully trust, can make joint decisions with, or can see yourself doing business with on a long-term basis, you may find yourself in a frustrating arrangement.

 Fortunately, many of the advantages of a partnership can be achieved through teaming.
+In fact, companies are beginning to experiment with hiring groups of pre-formed teams rather than individuals.
 If you have a big project coming up and are worried you don’t have enough time or expertise to handle it properly, you may want to consider bringing on part-time help.

 To learn more about partnership or how to establish an effective teaming relationship, contact us today.

 This content from MBO Partners does not constitute legal or financial advice.

 Managing scope creep: how to prevent missed deadlines, financial losses, increased budgets, and client dissatisfaction.